Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 E-Commerce Rules

-Therefore, the 2021 EU E-commerce reformatory package expanded the previous system and introduced many novelties.
+Therefore, the 2021 EU E-commerce reform package expanded the previous system and introduced many novelties.
 However, the reform package did not set new rules only for EU businesses but also for those established outside the EU who supply EU consumers with their goods and services.

 All of these changes also affected the 2015 Mini One Stop Shop (MOSS) system, which was greatly improved and transformed into the One Stop Shop (OSS) system, which now has three different schemes: